-According to the National Alliance to End Homelessness, over half a million people in the U.S. were experiencing homelessness on a given night in 2019.
-The U.S. Department of Agriculture reports that 10.5% of the country’s households were food insecure at some point during that same year.
-Additionally, healthcare access remains a challenge, with about 43% of Americans ages 19 to 64 being underinsured in the first half of 2020, according to the Commonwealth Fund.
+Nearly 600,000 people in the U.S. were experiencing homelessness on a given night in 2020, according to the National Alliance to End Homelessness.
+The U.S. Department of Agriculture reports that 10.2% of the country’s households lacked adequate food at some point during 2021.
+Additionally, healthcare access remains a challenge, with about 43% of Americans ages 19 to 64 being underinsured in the first half of 2022, according to The Commonwealth Fund.

 Eligibility workers use their training and skills to inform people seeking assistance about programs they qualify for and help them navigate the application process.
 Individuals interested in pursuing a career in social services can benefit from earning a Bachelor of Social Work degree.